 Whilst the group identified many benefits, they also highlighted some important challenges.

 - Funding – Research budgets are already stretched and the group felt unsure about whether health research funders (e.g. NIHR) would be willing to fund more expensive involvement.
-I think we need to do some work with funding panels to better understand what they expect in terms of public involvement, and how much they are willing to pay.
+I think we need to do some work with funders to better understand what they expect, and how much they are willing to pay.

-- Skills – Most health researchers will not have the skills to develop and facilitate arts-based work.
+- Skills – Health researchers may lack the skills / confidence to develop and facilitate arts-based work.
 This could be addressed via training or by partnering with practitioners / organisations who have do the skills and experience.

-- Knowing what is appropriate – Researcher may not know what approaches are appropriate in which context.
+- Knowing what is appropriate – Researchers may not know what approaches are appropriate in which context.
 How can we help them make those decisions?